All planning checklists

 Check the weather forecast for Somerset

-Use a reliable local forecast like the Met Office for specific Somerset regions.
+Use the Met Office forecast for your specific Somerset region, not a generic UK report.

 Easy·High impact